-Off The Pitch is a subscription-based digital media and the leading provider of business journalism for and about the English football industry.
+Off The Pitch is a digital football business media and a provider of football finance intelligence

 Mads Meisner Christensen, CEO, firstname.lastname@example.org

 Mads has 12 years of experience in business journalism – half of them at senior level.
 Before co-founding Off The Pitch, he was the companies editor at Danish financial daily Borsen.
-He also covered the financial industry at the news agency Ritzau.
 Mads also has a degree in political science from the University of Aarhus.

 Kasper Kronenberg, editor-in-chief, email@example.com

 Kasper has been doing business journalism for almost 20 years.
 Starting at Borsen, the leading financial newspaper in Denmark, he moved on to Berlingske Business, where he was appointed editor.
 He also held leading roles at FinansWatch and TV 2 Business, before returning to Borsen in 2017.
 Author of an award-winning book about the chairman of F.C.
-Copenhagen, in 2016 Kasper also wrote a biography of the CEO of one of Denmark’s largest banks — Jyske Bank.
+Copenhagen.

-Lawrie Holmes: A leading UK financial journalist, having worked on several national newspapers.
+A leading UK financial journalist, having worked on several national newspapers.
 He was business editor of the Sunday Express, deputy business editor of the Sunday Telegraph and was a senior financial journalist on the Mail on Sunday.
-He has also written extensively for the Sunday Times, Guardian, Observer, Independent and numerous business and lifestyle publications.

-James Corbett: An international sports correspondent, author and editor.
+An international sports correspondent, author and editor.
 He was born in Liverpool and educated at the London School of Economics and Birkbeck College.
 Over a two-decade career, he has reported from every continent and contributed to numerous national, international and specialist publications, including the BBC, the Guardian, the Sunday Times, the Observer and many more.
 He is the founder of the leading sports publisher deCoubertin Books and has authored and co-authored 10 books.
-His specialisms are international sports politics, governance, mega-events and CSR.

 Alex Miller: A freelance sports finance journalist and editor with 23 years of experience.
 He has published articles in a variety of media, including the BBC, the Sunday Express, the Independent, Mail on Sunday, Daily Telegraph, the Economist, Accounting and Business and many more.